nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 - Write numbers explicitly.
 For instance, write 30 instead of "thirty."
 - The tilda symbol "~" means "about" or "approximately."
 You use it like this: ~30.
 - Utilize other symbols like > or + (more than) and < (less than).

+#### Everything should be in a chronological order.

+What does this mean?
+For example, let's say you worked at a Company ABC and then a Company DEF and then a Company GHI.
+Then, you write:

+- Company GHI
+- Company DEF
+- Company ABC

+In short, the higher it is placed, the more recent it should be.

 ### Decoration?